simonjbrandl/labroides_niches/README.md

 1.  data: this folder includes all the raw data necessary to run the script.
-2.  output: this folder includesall outputs from the R-script.
+2.  output: this folder includes all outputs from the R-script.
 3.  r: this folder contains three .R files, `packages.R`, `functions.R`, and `plan.R`.
     `packages.R` contains all packages needed, `functions.R` contains